-Services that are covered for you What you must pay when you get these services Clinical breast exams once every 24 months.
-Cardiac rehabilitation services† Comprehensive programs for cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
-Our plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. \$20 per visit Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+Services that are covered for you What you must pay when you get these services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
+Our plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
 There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
-Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every five years (60 months).
-There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every five years.
+Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
+There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.
 Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months.
-If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past three years: One Pap test every 12 months.
+If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: One Pap test every 12 months.
 There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+Chiropractic services (physician-referred)† Covered services include: We cover only manual manipulation of the spine to correct subluxation. \$20 per visit

-^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+\Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services Chiropractic services (physician-referred)† Covered services include: • We cover only manual manipulation of the spine to correct subluxation. • These Medicare-covered services are provided by a network chiropractor.
-For the list of network chiropractors, please refer to the Provider Directory. \$20 per visit Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.
+Services that are covered for you What you must pay when you get these services ◆ These Medicare-covered services are provided by a network chiropractor.
+For the list of network chiropractors, please refer to the Provider Directory .
+Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high-risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high-risk for colorectal cancer, and once every 24 months for high-risk patients after a previous screening colonoscopy or barium enema.
 Flexible sigmoidoscopy for patients 45 years and older.
-Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
-Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema.
+Once every 120 months for patients not at high-risk after the patient received a screening colonoscopy.
+Once every 48 months for high-risk patients from the last flexible sigmoidoscopy or barium enema.
 Screening fecal-occult blood tests for patients 45 years and older.
 Once every 12 months.
-Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
+Multitarget stool DNA for patients 45 to 85 years of age and not meeting highrisk criteria.
 Once every 3 years.
-Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
+Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high-risk criteria.
 Once every 3 years.
-Barium enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
-There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
+Barium enema as an alternative to colonoscopy for patients at high-risk and 24 months since the last screening barium enema or the last screening colonoscopy.
+There is no coinsurance, copayment, or deductible for a Medicare covered colorectal cancer screening exam.
 If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and you pay \$0.

-^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+Your provider must obtain prior authorization from our plan. \Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.